 4. Approves, for use by Contracting Parties where appropriate, the framework for monitoring and reporting on the status of, threats to, and the effectiveness of conservation measures at sites of the AEWA flyway network (document AEWA/MOP 8.29);

+5. Clarifies that in view of the need to avoid duplication of efforts, the assessments of the state, pressure and response indicators under the EU Natura 2000 Network/SDFs are sufficient for the purpose of the monitoring of the AEWA Flyway Site Network and notes that, where necessary, data gaps are filled with data generated by other existing monitoring and reporting processes.

-5. Requests, by MOP9, the Technical Committee to further develop the monitoring protocol set out in document AEWA/MOP 8.29 and including, where appropriate, guidance for Contracting Parties on reporting on the status of, threats to, and the effectiveness of conservation measures at their flyway network sites.
+6. Requests, by MOP9, the Technical Committee to further develop the monitoring protocol set out in document AEWA/MOP 8.29, including data entry tools allowing as much as possible for an automatic collection of data from the SDFs and including, where appropriate, guidance for Contracting Parties on reporting on the status of, threats to, and the effectiveness of conservation measures at their flyway network sites.